 More explicitly, the Kamen Rider Decade stage musical (yes, it exists) has several imprisoned Riders doing it to kill time.
 The Hoppers (complete with gigantic bowties) try it out, but then, lampshading the Kansai part, Den-O changes to Ax Form and does a bit alongside Ohja.

 In the early '90s in the WWF, this was the schtick of legendary announcer duo of Bobby "The Brain" Heenan and Gorilla Monsoon.
-Together, they were the very first heel/face announcing tandem, interacting as much with each other as the action in the ring.
+Together, they were the very first heel/face announcing tandem to do comedy, as opposed to Monsoon's work with the more serious Jesse Ventura, interacting as much with each other as the action in the ring.
 Often, the Brain would say something obviously biased or obviously untrue in support of a hell wrestler, with Monsoon reacting with an exasperated "Will you stop?".
-In the modern era, it's a formula that's been repeated with Michael Cole and Jerry "the King" Lawler to varying levels of success, though Cole comes across as much more petulant as a heel announcer, while Lawler doesn't quite have Monsoon's straight-laced gravitas to pull off being the straight man in the routine.
+In the modern era, it's a formula that's been repeated with Michael Cole and Jerry "The King" Lawler to varying levels of success, though Cole comes across as much more petulant as a heel announcer, while Lawler doesn't quite have Monsoon's straight-laced gravitas to pull off being the straight man in the routine.

 The tag team of extreme Cloudcuckoolander, Al Snow and badass martial artist, Steve Blackman.
 Snow insisted on calling the team Head Cheese, based on the fact that Snow carried a mannequin head around with him and he had Blackman wear a block of cheese on his head.